Don has been an avid motorhome owner for most of his life. He likes to share his experiences and valuable tips with other RV owners.

-The problem for the people who own older RVs and Campers, is the fact that all of the equipment as well as the power and Signal cabling in these Rigs is built into the walls.
+The problem for the people who own older RVs and campers, is the fact that all of the equipment, as well as the power and signal cabling in these rigs is built into the cabinetry and walls.

-No space is wasted in an RV, and your TV was installed into the cabinetry.
-And the wiring for the TV's power and to the Antenna was also all built into the walls.
+No space is wasted in an RV, and your TV was installed into the cabinetry that was customized for the older TV designs and dimensions.
+Also the old technology of wiring for the TV's power, received signals and even the cabling to the Antenna was also built into the walls of the RV.

-This usually turns into the biggest problem for the owner who wants to perform a Motorhome TV Upgrade.
-It requires some serious planning to get the right connections to the right place in the RV.
+This outdated customization is what usually turns into the biggest problem for the RV owner who wants to perform a TV upgrade, and it often requires some serious planning to get the right connections to the right places in the RV.

 To avoid unexpected problems, the first thing that you need to do is take the time to crawl around in your RV for a little while, checking out how it is wired.

-You need to t take a serious inventory of what level of service, and especially cabling you already have installed in your RV before you decide on which upgrades make sense for you to install..
+Then you need to take a serious inventory of what level of service, and especially cabling you already have installed in your RV before you consider which upgrades it makes sense for you to install.

-The cable and connection must be in good condition and , and where does the cable from the antenna go, once it is inside the RV?
+And while you're up there make sure the exterior cable and its connector is in good condition.
+Then go back inside your RV and check exactly where the cable from the antenna goes, once it is inside the RV?

-Is you RV Antenna from the "pre-digital Era"?
-By that I mean, was it on your RV or Camper before they started talking about Digital TV?
+Is your RV antenna from the "pre-digital era"?
+By that I mean, was it on your RV or camper before they started talking about digital TV?
 If so, then the antenna itself probably has a built-in amplifier/filter circuit.

 Well, if you pull the screws and look at the back of the panel you might see that there is a small circuit board there.
-If there is, then you probably need to order a new one that, like the old antenna, was designed for Analog signals only, and you now need to replace it with one that amplifies Digital signals.
+If you have this then you probably need to order a new one that, like the old antenna, was designed for analog signals only, and you should replace it with one that also amplifies digital signals.

 Video Selector Box

-If you have a Video Selector Box, does it have an LED light on it, and a power-on/off switch?
+If you have a video selector box, does it have an LED light on it, and possibly a power-on/off switch?

-n the old days of Analog-only TV Signals, you just had a little more "snow" on your picture when the signal was weak.
+In the old days of analog-only TV signals, you just had a little more "snow" on your picture when the signal was weak.

 Or, if you are getting your signal through some tree limbs and leaves that are blowing back and forth, you might get those colored squares all over your picture or you might get a momentarily "frozen" picture.